Force Calibration Lead Time Problems and 4 Ways You Can Avoid Them

 Comparing Hidden Cost with Upfront Cost

 Now it is time for reflection.
 Is the $ 50 to $ 500 cost more than the hidden cost you calculated earlier?
 My guess is that it’s not!
-Someone may say, “We can schedule a month’s downtime and still save the $ 50 to $ 500.”
+Someone may say, “We can schedule a month’s downtime and still save $ 50 to $ 500.”
 This is possible if you do not want to grow your calibration volume and the extra weeks of profit from not utilizing that equipment does not matter.

 Perhaps you do not need a more accurate calibration and lead time does not matter.
 Maybe your employees are okay with just showing up to do a day's work, the company is profitable, and no one cares to make improvements.
 The average business used to survive at least five decades, but now they are lucky to survive a decade and a half.
 Many remain stagnant and will eventually fail.
 Is that what you or anyone in your organization wants?

-Four Ways you can Control Calibration Lead Time
+Four Ways You Can Control Calibration Lead Time

 There are some ways that a customer can increase the probability of a calibration provider meeting their promised lead time.
 This assumes the provider is trustworthy and performs quality work.
-Sticker slapping is not covered, though we know that some labs receive equipment, put on a sticker, and move onto the next unit.
+Sticker slapping is not covered, though we know that some labs receive equipment, put on a sticker, and move on to the next unit.

 - Verify the equipment is working correctly prior to sending.
 When equipment is received in non-working order, we can troubleshoot and fix most equipment.
 However, the resources it takes to do the work and order replacement parts can impact lead time.
 This may include getting approval on the repair cost or ordering parts with long or unknown lead times.
 There are many times when Morehouse can do a replacement faster and more cost-effectively than waiting on another manufacturer to send a replacement.

 - Verify all the adapters, cables, and other needed pieces are in the shipping container.
 When equipment is sent in for calibration and missing adapters, we will contact you.
 The adapters and sometimes the cable is integral to the calibration.
-To calibrate a device with a different four-wire cable or top block, baseplate, and so on can change the load cell's output by as much as 1 – 2 % in extreme cases.
+Calibrating a device with a different four-wire cable or top block, baseplate, and so on can change the load cell's output by as much as 1 – 2 % in extreme cases.
 Knowing that most of our customers want between 0.005 % - 0.1 % accuracy, an error of 10 to 200 times what is expected is not something we choose to send out.
 This is because we put quality above all else.
 Therefore, we will discuss a solution with the customer, and lead times will often slip.

 - Be very clear on your expectations.
 We will ask questions to help you procure the right equipment.
 Although we do not know all makes and models, we do know most equipment and can give you guidance.
-For example, there are manufacturer that says, “Oh, it is good to 0.1 % of applied,” and we have to say something like, “the resolution is so course that the resolution only makes it only good to 0.25 % at the 10 % force point.”
+For example, there is a manufacturer that says, “Oh, it is good to 0.1 % of applied,” and we have to say something like, “the resolution is so course that the resolution only makes it only good to 0.25 % at the 10 % force point.”
 Here is where we could have helped during the procurement of equipment.
 We sell force equipment, and if we do not have what you need, we are happy to give guidance to help avoid these situations.
 We hope we will be the calibration provider, in which case, this becomes a win-win for all.

 - Pack the Equipment Properly.
 The pictures below are good examples of best practices when sending equipment.
 If someone drops equipment, or a conveyor belt tears open a box, it is frustrating to everyone.
 There are many instances where a heavy load cell splits a cable, and a repair is needed.
 A heavy load cell placed on top of a delicate meter could break the meter, and the issue is revealed while unpacking the instrument.
 Morehouse builds custom cases all the time with high-density foam to help avoid these issues.
-Cost is typically $ 350 to $ 650.
+The cost is typically $ 350 to $ 650.
 Yes, it is a lot of money.
 However, to properly package typically takes 3-4 hours of someone’s time and about $ 300 in material.

 It should be simple, shouldn’t it?
 Lead times play a critical role in the supply chain around the world.
 When they slip or are longer than they need to be, the downstream impact can have cascading consequences on others and your bottom line.
 Recent feedback I gathered on price versus lead times revealed these important factors: